deagon-eg-1/new_portfolio/README.md

 # 🌐 My Portfolio

-مرحبًا بك في البورتفوليو الخاص بي 👋
+Welcome to my personal portfolio 👋
-هنا هتلاقي أعمالي، مهاراتي، وأفكاري في تطوير الويب. صممته ليكون واجهة تعكس خبرتي وشغفي في بناء مواقع وتطبيقات حديثة.
+This project showcases my skills, projects, and ideas in web development.
+It is designed to reflect my passion for building modern, responsive, and user-friendly applications.

 ---

 ## 👨‍💻 About Me

-أنا **محمد رضا**، مطور ويب متخصص في **Back-End & Front-End**.
+I’m **Mohamed Reda**, a web developer specialized in **Back-End & Front-End**.
-بحب أبني حلول برمجية عملية تساعد الناس في حياتهم اليومية، وأسعى دائمًا لتعلم تقنيات جديدة وتطوير نفسي.
+I love building real-world solutions that make people’s lives easier, and I’m always eager to learn new technologies and improve my craft.

-شغلي بيركّز على:
+My focus areas:
-- ✨ كتابة كود نظيف وسهل التطوير.
+- ✨ Writing clean and maintainable code.
-- 🚀 بناء مشاريع حقيقية بجودة عالية.
+- 🚀 Building real-world, high-quality applications.
-- 🤝 التعاون والعمل بروح الفريق.
+- 🤝 Collaborating effectively with teams.

 ---

 ## ✨ Features

-- 🎨 تصميم عصري وجذاب.
+- 🎨 Modern and attractive design.
-- 📱 متجاوب مع جميع الشاشات (Mobile First).
+- 📱 Fully responsive (Mobile First).
-- 🗂️ معرض أعمال لعرض المشاريع المنجزة.
+- 🗂️ Well-structured project showcase.
-- 📄 سيرة ذاتية قابلة للتحميل مباشرة.
+- 📄 Downloadable CV included.
-- 📬 صفحة تواصل سهلة وسريعة.
+- 📬 Easy-to-use contact page.

 ---